-Nearly every business—local or global—has at least two core attributes in common: employers and employees.
+Nearly every business—local or global—has at least one core attribute in common: employees.
 As a result, every business is touched by some aspect of employment law.
-At Wilentz, we understand that the success of your business depends as much on the implementation of an effective strategic vision as it depends upon a productive work force.
-We provide counseling to navigate state and federal labor, employment laws and help ensure compliance, thereby reducing the potential for claims and workplace disruption.
+At Wilentz, Goldman & Spitzer, P.A., we understand that the success of your business depends as much on the implementation of an effective strategic vision as it depends upon a productive workforce.
+We provide counseling to navigate state and federal labor, and employment laws and help ensure compliance, thereby reducing the potential for claims and workplace disruption.

 The employer/employee relationship has always been highly regulated, but recently the enactment of complex laws and the issuance of far-reaching court decisions is increasing litigation.
-Additionally, oversight and enforcement is becoming more commonplace--making it that much more critical that the advice and guidance you receive be prompt and accurate.
+Additionally, oversight and enforcement are becoming more commonplace, making it that much more critical that the advice and guidance you receive be prompt and accurate.

 - Employee handbook and policy drafting

 - Data privacy and BYOD issues

 - Family and medical leave, disability, workers' compensation